lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task0: It creates a script that creates an alias
 Task1: This script print hello user
 Task2: Creates a script that adds /action to path
+Task3: creates a script that counts the number of directories of the path